This page sets out our approach to promoting equality and diversity within our borough and provides the key documents which support our work.

 The act came into force in October 2010, replacing all existing anti-discrimination laws and extending protection across a number of “protected characteristics”.

-These are: race, gender, sex, disability, age, sexual orientation, religion or belief, gender reassignment, pregnancy and maternity, and marriage and partnership.
+These are: race, sex, disability, age, sexual orientation, religion or belief, gender reassignment, pregnancy and maternity, and marriage and partnership.
 Rochdale Borough Council has also specifically added service and ex-service personnel and those with caring responsibilities.
 The act applies across a range of services and public functions including local government.

 Public Sector Equality Duty